 OBS stands for Open Broadcaster Software and is one of the most well-known and widespread streaming and game capture programs in the world.
 It is completely free and open source.
-It provides users with loads of professional features for capturing video, and works great as streaming software, too.
+It provides users with loads of professional features for capturing video and works great as streaming software, too.
 It is supported by Linux, Mac, and Windows.

-- Unlimited Recording Time.
-Audio and video recording time is unlimited in OBS, which is restricted only by the available space on your hard drive So, get ready to do some house-cleaning before you throw yourself in a 2-hour streaming session.
+- Unlimited recording time.
+Audio and video recording time is unlimited in OBS, which is restricted only by the available space on your hard drive.
+So, get ready to do some house-cleaning before you throw yourself in a 2-hour streaming session.

-- One-Click Switching Between Scenes and Transitions.
-Although OBS is known for its range of complex settings and functions, it has one-click solutions too: easily going back and forth between scenes and transitions is one of them.
+- One-click switching between scenes and transitions.
+Although OBS is known for its range of complex settings and functions, it has one-click solutions, too: easily going back and forth between scenes and transitions is one of them.

-- Advanced Editing.
+- Advanced editing.
 Integrated with the program is its own mini editing software, which supports tools like color correction, chroma-key, cropping, sharpening, image masking, and more.

-- Audio Mixer.
+- Audio mixer.
 Whether you’re doing streaming or game capture, good-quality audio is crucial for sustaining your audience’s interest and getting new subscribers.
-OBS provides a user-friendly audio mixer that enables you to mix audio in real time and also to control extraneous noise in your recordings.
+OBS provides a user-friendly audio mixer that enables you to mix audio in real-time and also to control extraneous noise in your recordings.

-- Easy Set-Up.
-As the software is open source, its configuration possibilities are endless and the process of configuration itself can be fun: the most recent updates have made the program even easier to use, and OBS supplies users with interesting guides that will make you want to spend time tweaking and combining the program’s numerous plugins to enhance your recording experience.
+- Easy set-up.
+As the software is open source, its configuration possibilities are endless and the process of the configuration itself can be fun: the most recent updates have made the program even easier to use, and OBS supplies users with interesting guides that will make you want to spend time tweaking and combining the program’s numerous plugins to enhance your recording experience.

 What is ShadowPlay?

 NVIDIA’s ShadowPlay is solid software for recording games and live streaming.
 It allows you to record up to 30 minutes of gameplay at up to 1440p resolution and 60 FPS for your recording, although the quality limitations may vary depending on the streaming service you use.
-It's Broadcast Live feature lets you stream live on Twitch, Facebook and YouTube.
+Its Broadcast Live feature lets you stream live on Twitch, Facebook, and YouTube.
 Since the program is hardware accelerated, it turns on automatically when a game is running.
-The important thing to know, though, is that ShadowPlay works only on Nvidia-powered graphic cards.
+The important thing to know, though, is that ShadowPlay works only on NVIDIA-powered graphic cards.

-- Instant Sharing.
-Streaming with ShadowPlay is extremely easy, as the program saves you lots of time by allowing you to broadcast directly on YouTube, Twitch or Facebook.
+- Instant sharing.
+Streaming with ShadowPlay is extremely easy, as the program saves you lots of time by allowing you to broadcast directly on YouTube, Twitch, or Facebook.

 - Ansel.
 This is a feature that comes in a bundle with ShadowPlay and enables you to capture high-resolution screenshots of the highest quality, configure their position and adjust their looks to the last detail as you would do for professionally taken photos.
-Ansel also lets you you make 360-degree in-game shots!
+Ansel also lets you make 360-degree in-game shots!

-- GIF Creator.
+- GIF creator.
 This program has a special functionality that enables users to create GIFs without leaving the game and share them instantly on platforms like Google, Facebook, and Imgur.

-- Instant Replay.
-This great feature is ShadowPlay’s standout option: it continually records the last five to twenty minutes of gameplay so you can always save your triple kills and other highlights by simply pressing Alt + F10.
+- Instant replay.
+This great feature is ShadowPlay’s standout option: it continually records the last five to twenty minutes of gameplay, so you can always save your triple kills and other highlights by simply pressing Alt + F10.
 That’s a great solution if you don’t want to save the entire game but would still like to have the opportunity to show off the highlights.
 And speaking of highlights...

-- ShadowPlay Highlights.
+- ShadowPlay highlights.
 This is one of the program’s newest features and, although it doesn’t work for all games, the list of supported games is still quite extensive.
 Basically, it automatically records your best gaming moments and saves them to your hard drive.

-Unfortunately, you can’t use Twitch streaming and Shadow Recording at the same time, so if you want to save your streams to post online afterwards, you’ll need another program.
+Let’s look at streaming with ShadowPlay vs. OBS.
+Unfortunately, you can’t use Twitch streaming and Shadow Recording at the same time, so if you want to save your streams to post online afterward, you’ll need another program.

 Although both ShadowPlay and OBS make great overlays, when it comes to stream customization options, OBS is way ahead of its competitor, as it lets you set up an unlimited number of scenes.
 The modular “Dock” UI helps you arrange your streaming layout any way you like, and the Multiview function and Studio Mode push your streaming possibilities to the highest level: you almost feel you’re working at a broadcasting company with all the screens and scenes you can tweak and switch between in one click.